Bursaspor: Bursaspor in Europe

 Bursaspor has participated in several European competitions throughout its history, representing Turkish football on the continental stage.
-The club’s first European appearance came in the 1974–75 European Cup Winners’ Cup, where they reached the quarter-finals, defeating Finn Harps and Dundee United before being eliminated by Dynamo Kyiv.
+The club's first European appearance came in the 1974–75 European Cup Winners’ Cup, where they reached the quarter-finals, defeating Finn Harps and Dundee United before being eliminated by Dynamo Kyiv.

 In the 1986–87 edition of the same tournament, Bursaspor returned to Europe but suffered a heavy aggregate defeat to eventual champions Ajax in the first round.
 Their best overall European performance came during the 1995 UEFA Intertoto Cup, where they finished first in Group 10, defeating clubs like Wimbledon, Charleroi, and Beitar Jerusalem.
-They advanced past OFI Crete in the Round of 16 but were eliminated on away goals by Karlsruher SC in the quarter-finals.
+They advanced past OFI in the Round of 16 but were eliminated on away goals by Karlsruher SC in the quarter-finals.

 Following their historic domestic title win in 2009–10, Bursaspor qualified directly for the 2010–11 UEFA Champions League group stage.
 Drawn into Group C with Manchester United, Valencia, and Rangers, they finished bottom of the group, securing only one point in six matches.

 In the subsequent years, Bursaspor regularly competed in the UEFA Europa League qualifiers.
 They advanced to the play-off round in 2011–12, defeating Gomel but narrowly losing to Anderlecht.
 In 2012–13, they eliminated KuPS but fell to Twente.
 Their final European appearance came in the 2014–15 season, where they were eliminated by Chikhura Sachkhere of Georgia in the second qualifying round.